 From there, we started examining the finances of major chains, talking to friends who had friends who were running their own personal restaurants, and trying to understand what the financials look like.

 And in the end, for a restaurant in the fast-casual industry, it comes down to your return on capital.
 If you’re not doing this just as a side project or a hobby, you have to return money on your capital to keep building and keep growing.

 So we started looking through what the major drivers of cost were and started refining our models so that we were spending money where it would matter for the customer, and not necessarily where it was just a nice bell and whistle for a really gourmet chef.
 And so we built a really lean box and started moving from there.

 Somewhere along the process, we got pointed to Eric Ries’s “Lean Startup” book, and we started realizing we can constantly test and keep innovating on various aspects of our business very cheaply, and get really effective results that will point us in the right direction, and that’s how we’ve constantly chosen to refine our model.

 I think one of the ways you see it is, if you look at our Yelp reviews, early on they really fluctuate, but lately they’ve really just flattened at a pretty high level.
 That’s exactly what we anticipated happening.
 We kept testing random things, and we were getting closer and closer to the mean, but we were never there — until now, where we make tests and it’s not causing a huge fluctuation in the way people view our product.

-Q. What were some of the biggest insights you learned regarding the taste preferences of your customers?
+Q. What were the key insights you learned about customer taste preferences?